Wolox/tech-guides/frontend/docs/css-style.guide.md

     }

 ##  Naming:
 There are many different approaches to css naming (expressive, atomic, object-oriented).
-The most important thing (in case of maintaining existing css) is to create classes that matches the style and approach already implemented.
+The most important thing (in case of maintaining existing CSS) is to create classes that match the already implemented style.

 #### Expressive approach: